pact-foundation/pact_broker/README.md

  [![Code Climate](https://codeclimate.com/github/pact-foundation/pact_broker/badges/gpa.svg)](https://codeclimate.com/github/pact-foundation/pact_broker)
  [![Test Coverage](https://codeclimate.com/github/pact-foundation/pact_broker/badges/coverage.svg)](https://codeclimate.com/github/pact-foundation/pact_broker/coverage)

-The Pact Broker is an application for sharing for consumer driven contracts and verification results.
+The Pact Broker is an application for sharing of consumer driven contracts and verification results.
 It is optimised for use with "pacts" (contracts created by the [Pact][pact-docs] framework), but can be used for any type of contract that can be serialized to JSON.

 <br/>
 <a href="https:/pactflow.io/?utm_source=github&utm_campaign=pact_broker_intro"><img src="docs/images/Pactflow logo - black small.png"></a>